Mack Sennett: Death

 Sennett died on November 5, 1960, in Woodland Hills, California, aged 80.
 He was interred in the Holy Cross Cemetery in Culver City, California.

 Filmography

 Tributes

 For his contribution to the motion picture industry, Sennett was honored with a star on the Hollywood Walk of Fame at 6712 Hollywood Boulevard.
 He was also inducted into Canada's Walk of Fame in 2014.

+The building of Sennett's original studio in Echo Park was deemed a historical landmark by The City of Los Angeles in 1982.